German cabinet agrees to fine social networks over hate speech

 Since it was unveiled last month, the draft law has been amended to include new categories of content, such as child pornography.
 It also now allows courts to order social networks to reveal the identity of the user behind criminal posts.

-To address free speech concerns, the legislation was tweaked to make clear that a fine would not necessarily be imposed after just one infraction.
+To address free speech concerns, the legislation was tweaked to make clear that a fine would not necessarily be imposed after just one breach of the law.

 “It is clear that freedom of expression is of huge importance in our vibrant democracy ... however, freedom of expression ends where criminal law begins,” Maas said.